pronaturabl/cart/README.md

 ## Installation

+First, install the R packages that cart depends on:

+    Rscript -e "install.packages(c('maps', 'maptools', 'rdyncall', 'sp'))"

-After checking out a copy of the source code, build the R package tarball with:
+After checking out a copy of the cart source code, build the R package tarball with:

     R CMD build cart/